Skip to navigation Skip to content

 Information gathering and incarceration history + Read more ...

-Conduct preliminary searches to gather information that may assist in the determination of a more accurate income, see Derived income for Child Support customers.
+Conduct preliminary searches to gather information that may assist in the determination of a more accurate income, see Derived and declared income for Child Support customers.

 In anticipation of manually deriving a new income or making a Section 11 decision, check whether the customer’s incarceration history is recorded on the system.
 If not, complete an order form for prison data template located in the Resources page and email the form to Data Incarcerated Customers.